Hexcein-moonsters/smartschool-plugins/README.md

 ## Support

 If you encounter any issues with any of the plugins in this repository, please feel free to open an issue in the repository's issue tracker.
-We will do our best to address any issues in a timely manner.
+I will do my best to address any issues in a timely manner.